Ouzzi/simpletweaks/readme.md

 * **40/40 Guide:** Displays visual guide lines when you are gliding near the optimal pitch of **±40°**.
 * **Alignment:** Align the line with your crosshair for maximum speed or altitude gain.

+## Speed-Lines
+Visual speed indicators when sprinting or flying with Elytra.

 ## 🔥 Fun & Quality of Life

 * **🟢 XP Clumps:** Groups XP orbs into single entities to reduce lag.